Australian Horse Racing

 These base rating figures apply to beaten runners, that is horses finishing second and further back although in reality the figures apply more to the also rans.
 Black Caviar raced first run as a maiden and could have run in a country event, clearly her rating was way over a base figure of 22.

 So a horse beaten in a maiden is around the same rating as a runner beaten in a BM45.
-There are of course many first class horses that run their first race in weak maiden and go on to future top class wins, e.g. Lonhspresso.
+There are of course many first class horses that run their first race in weak maiden and go on to future top class wins, e.g. the now retired Lonhspresso.

 There are very few horses progressing at all from a BM45.

 The next level up, Class 1 is around a BM50 to 55 level but again for beaten campaigners.
 The term progressive horse is often applied to a runner moving through the grades and a strong class 1 winner may move quickly to mid-week city grade or higher.